A two-day Tongariro itinerary

 Duration: 15 minutes return

 With so much to see and do in our area, you might be tempted to stay a few more days and we are more than happy to help you plan your time here.
-So, get in touch and start planning your post-lockdown Tongariro National Park getaway!
+So, get in touch and start planning your summer Tongariro National Park getaway!